SethSmigelski/jump-links-block/readme.txt

 That’s your choice.
 By default, the block will create a list of the H2 headings, but you can add H3 and H4 headings (or remove H2 headings) by simply checking a box (H1 and H5 headings are not included as they are less commonly used for in-page content structure).
 Control which levels are included in the **Heading Settings** panel in the sidebar by checking or unchecking the boxes.
 You can also use the **Editing Mode** screen to exclude individual headings from your list.

 = How do I edit the text, reorder, or hide a specific link? = In the block's sidebar, go to the **Presentation** panel and click the **Editing Mode** button.
-This will reveal all the controls inside the block editor for customizing each individual link.
+This will reveal all the controls inside the block editor for customizing each link.
 When you're done, you can switch back to **Viewing Mode** to see a clean preview.

 = Will this block overwrite custom anchor IDs I've already added to my headings? = No. The block is designed to be smart about this.
 If a heading block already has a custom anchor ID, the Jump Links Block will use that existing ID and will not overwrite it.
 It only adds an ID if one is missing.
-The anchor ID is required to create a semantic jump links.
+The anchor ID is required to create semantic jump links.

 **Note:** If one of the headings on your page is “Office Directions,” the ID created will be “office-directions.”
 This could create a potential conflict if you have another ID on your webpage named “office-directions.”
 In this case, assign a different ID to the block heading to resolve the conflict.

 = Why does the "Show More" button not work in the editor? = The collapsible functionality and the **Show More** button, which features a down arrow icon, are front-end features that function using a JavaScript file.
 They are designed to work only on the live, published page.
 To give you an accurate preview, the editor displays a non-functional replica of the "Show More" button when the feature is enabled.
 You can hover over it to see a helpful tooltip, and clicking it will show an informational notice confirming that it's interactive on the front end.